-In this post we’re sharing our gained wisdom on how employee job satisfaction directly affects employee performance.
-We also talk about how improving it through interactive solutions like BeeLiked’s gamified solutions for employee engagement can lead to greater business success.
+In this post, we’re sharing our wisdom on how job satisfaction impacts employee performance.
+We also discuss how improving it through interactive solutions like BeeLiked’s gamified solutions for employee engagement can lead to greater business success.

-Decades of research have resulted in job satisfaction being linked to everything from employee engagement to productivity, well-being, and employee turnover.
-A recent study conducted by CRM leader Salesforce found employees who feel heard in the workplace are over four-and-a-half times more likely to feel empowered to do their best work than those who don’t.
+Decades of research have linked job satisfaction to everything from employee engagement to productivity, well-being, and employee turnover.
+A recent study by CRM leader Salesforce found that employees who feel heard in the workplace are over four-and-a-half times more likely to feel empowered to do their best work than those who don’t.

 The quarterly Randstad Workmonitor study, which covers 34 job markets around the globe, found in 2019 that countries like the U.S., U.K., Germany, and France have some of the highest job satisfaction.

-One of the most studied work fields, job satisfaction is seen as a dynamic process and reliable indicator for things like employee engagement.
+One of the most studied work fields, job satisfaction, is seen as a dynamic process and a reliable indicator for things like employee engagement.
 We know engaged employees equal better job performance.
 Organizations looking to improve employee performance can be well-served by finding ways to boost job satisfaction.

 How Do We Measure Job Satisfaction?

 The biggest challenge with measuring employee job satisfaction is that each organization is different.
 The causes of job satisfaction, too, vary from worker to worker, even within the same workplace.
-What we do know is that across the board, most employees say job satisfaction has less to do with financial incentives and rewards and more to do with respect, recognition, and growth opportunities.
+We know that across the board, most employees say job satisfaction has less to do with financial incentives and rewards and more to do with respect, recognition, and growth opportunities.

 Most businesses use similar tools to measure employee satisfaction:

 - Employee satisfaction surveys are by far the most popular.
-Done right, they’re also one of the best methods for measuring things expectations, stress levels, coworker relationships, and career progression.
+They’re one of the best methods for measuring expectations, stress levels, coworker relationships, and career progression.
 Questions like “Do you feel adequately rewarded for your work commitment?”
 “Does management provide you with the support you need?” and “Are you happy with available growth opportunities?” give employers a good mix of qualitative and quantitative data.

 - The ESI, or Employee Satisfaction Index, provides statistics and insights on how employees perceive an organization.
 Backed by science, the ESI has employees rate on a scale of one to 10 three criteria that help gauge employee satisfaction: how satisfied an employee is with the workplace, how well the workplace meets the employee’s expectations, and how close in the workplace to the employee’s ideal job?

 - The eNPS or Employee Net Promoter Score uses one simple question to show how employees feel about their company: On a scale of zero to 10, how likely are you to recommend our company as a place to work?
-Employees are then divided into promoters who respond with a nine or 10, passives who give a rating of seven or eight, and detractors who respond with a number between zero and six.
-If the number of detractors is higher than the promoters, it’s a warning sign you need to work on employee satisfaction.
+Employees are divided into promoters, who respond with a nine or 10, passives, who give a rating of seven or eight, and detractors, who respond with a number between zero and six.
+If the number of detractors is higher than the number of promoters, it’s a warning sign you need to work on employee satisfaction.

 Other methods used include one-on-one interviews, suggestion boxes, and customized software.